-If any Scott Campus student chooses not to adhere to WECHS or Wake Tech policies, including completing assignments, having regular class attendance and/or major disciplinary infractions, he/she will be placed on a plan to graduate from the WECHS program as soon as course offerings will allow.
+If any Scott Campus student chooses not to adhere to WECHS or Wake Tech policies, including completing assignments, having regular class attendance, being withdrawn by the professor, and/or major disciplinary infractions, he/she will be placed on a plan to graduate from the WECHS program as soon as course offerings will allow.
+Self withdrawals are not allowed.
 Students who have not completed their high school graduation requirements will be assigned courses to complete high school (on PHS Campus, online through NCVPS, etc.).
 This will help save the student's high school and college records from additional damage that could keep him/her from obtaining entry to a four-year college or university.